Schrausser/Velho-s-Cosmographia-tables/README.md

-# velho01
+# Velho's Cosmographia tables
 *Cosmographia* (Velho, 1568), presented with elaborated and recalculated tables as well as corresponding images of the solar system.

-Translation of the text in the illustration () depicting Velho's geocentric model.
+Translation of the text in the illustration (Velho, 1568, fol. rv) depicting Velho's geocentric model.
 ~~~
 portugues	FIGURA DOS CORPOS CELESTES
 english		Picture of the celestial bodies.
 ~~~

-Display of content and translation of sphere parameters starting at the top right in a clockwise direction.
+Display of content and translation of sphere parameters starting at the top right in a clockwise direction (c.f. fig. 1).
 ~~~
 Content			Text